V1TO-C/IB_MCP/README.md

 This project provides an Interactive Brokers (IB) API interface using the Model Context Protocol (MCP).
 There are several ways to interact with Interactive Brokers, like the TWS API, the WEB API, Excel RTD and FIX among others.
 This project is build on top of Interactive Brokers WEP API.

+IB offers two types of Authentication to their WebAPI, one for retail and individual clients and one for instritutional and third party developers.
+This development uses the retail authentification process which is managed using the Client Portal Gateway, a small java program used to route local web requests with appropriate authentication.

 ## Architecture

 The project consists of 3 main components: